Kong/docs.konghq.com/app/konnect/manage-plugins/index.md

 for a full comparison of plans and network configurations that each plugin supports.

-## Custom plugins and serverless functions
+## Custom plugins

-Currently, there is no way to add a custom plugin or a serverless function directly through the {{site.konnect_saas}} application.
+Currently, there is no way to add a custom plugin directly through the {{site.konnect_saas}} application.
 Contact Kong Support to get them manually added to your organization.